-World Students’ Day is usually celebrated on October 15th.
-It’s never too late to learn, and this international holiday serves as a reminder of the importance of being a student and learning.
-After all, yesterday’s students can already tomorrow become professionals in various spheres of life, the general welfare will depend on their work and knowledge.
+World Students’ Day is celebrated annually on October 15th as a reminder of the importance of learning and being a student.
+It serves as a reminder that those who are students today can become professionals in various spheres of life, and the general welfare of society will depend on their work and knowledge.

-- in 2003-2004, a world record was set for the number of students in one school in India – at the same time there were about 28 thousand students;
+- In 2003-2004, a world record for the number of students in one school was set in India, where there were approximately 28,000 students.

-- The oldest university in the world is the Muslim Karaouine, located in Morocco – it was founded in 859.
+- The oldest university in the world is the Muslim Karaouine in Morocco, which was founded in 859.

 World Students’ Day is observed on October 15 each year.